django/deps/draft/0010-new-governance.rst

-The django-developers mailing list, the code.djangoproject.com bug tracker and wiki, the pull-request discussion areas of the primary Django repository on GitHub, and the forum.djangoproject.com discussion forum SHALL all be deemed venues generally open to interested members of the public, for purposes of this document.
+The django-developers mailing list, the code.djangoproject.com bug tracker and wiki, the pull-request discussion areas of the primary Django repository on GitHub, and the Django Forum SHALL all be deemed venues generally open to interested members of the public, for purposes of this document.

 How Django is developed